 Historically, these technical differences met the need to protect the Member States' own interests or those of their rail industry.
 At the same time, the road transport industry took advantage of its freedom from technical barriers to reinforce its position on the market.

-In the Directive 2008/57/EC on the interoperability of the railway system within the Community, the definition of railway interoperability can be found in its Article 2:
+In the Directive 2016/797/EU [1] on the interoperability of the railway system within the Community, the definition of railway interoperability can be found in its Article 2:

 ‘interoperability’ means the ability of a rail system to allow the safe and uninterrupted movement of trains which accomplish the required levels of performance for these lines.
 This ability depends on all the regulatory, technical and operational conditions which must be met in order to satisfy the essential requirements;